ExcitedStates/qfit-3.0/scripts/post/README.md

 ### 1. Calculating Order Parameters
 You will first need to run ascript is to produce the intermediate file to calculate crystallographic order parameters.
-INPUT: PDB structure, pdb name /n
+INPUT: PDB structure, pdb name <br />
 OUTPUT: pdb_name.dat A tab seperated file with information about each residue and the atom type need to calculate cyrstallographic order parameters.

 Usage: